Rapptz/discord.py/docs/api.rst

     :param reaction: A :class:`Reaction` showing the current state of the reaction.
     :param user: A :class:`User` or :class:`Member` of the user who added the reaction.

+.. function:: on_raw_reaction_add(emoji, message_id, channel_id, user_id)

+    Called when a reaction has a reaction added.
+Unlike :func:`on_reaction_add`, this is called regardless of the state of the internal message cache.

+    :param emoji: The custom or unicode emoji being reacted to.
+    :type emoji: :class:`PartialReactionEmoji`
+    :param int message_id: The message ID of the message being reacted.
+    :param int channel_id: The channel ID where the message belongs to.
+    :param int user_id: The user ID of the user who did the reaction.

 .. function:: on_reaction_remove(reaction, user)